karthikparambil/gtrace/README.md

 ## **🛠️ Installation**

 1. Clone or Download the Script
-   Save the tool script as gtrace.py.
+   Save the tool script as gfinder.py.
 2. Install Dependencies
-   GTrace only requires Flask to run the web server.
+   GFinder only requires Flask to run the web server.
    pip install flask

 ## **💻 Usage**